bendorr/lucs_af/README.md

 - PyRosetta helper functions
 - DataFrame manipulation

-This module is used by most analysis scripts in this directory.
+This module is used by most analysis scripts in degree_of_reshaping/

 #### `all_by_all_rmsds.py`
 Computes pairwise RMSD and TM-score matrices for all structure pairs in a dataset.
 Generates symmetric RMSD matrices and asymmetric TM-score matrices (normalized by each structure's length).
 Supports parallel processing for large datasets.